 The Capital Area School of Practical Nursing program is operated under the administration of the Capital Area Career Center in cooperation with the Illinois Community College Board, and with the approval of the Illinois Department of Financial and Professional Regulation.
-The program currently holds accreditation from NCA CASI / AdvanceD through June 30, 2021.

 CASPN has been continually accredited by the Accreditation Commission for Education in Nursing (ACEN) since 1984.